nvanheuverzwijn/python-websh/README.md

+# USAGE
 	usage: websh [-h] [-e ENC] url

 	Let the web be command-line.

 	positional arguments:
-  url                Enter the full target URL where the shell/cmd can be
+	  url                Enter the full target URL where the shell/cmd can be executed.Example: www.example.com/shell.php
-                     executed.Example: www.example.com/shell.php

 	optional arguments:
 	  -h, --help         show this help message and exit -e ENC, --enc ENC  Encoding/encryption to use.
-(Default: plain) exception
+(Default: plain)